gympohnpimol/iris-machine-learning/README.md

 It contains a set of 150 records under five attributes: petal length, petal width, sepal length, sepal width and species.
 The goal is to create a machine learning model with thid dataset to learn from the measurements of these irises, so that we can predict the species for the new irises that has been found.
 ## Technology
-Project is created with Python version: 3.6.0
+Project is created with Python version: 3.6.0 :snake:
 ## Getting started
 To run this project, install library:
 ```